mullvad/mullvadvpn-app/ios/MullvadVPNUITests/README.md

   - `IOS_NO_TIME_ACCOUNT_NUMBER` - Production server account with time added to it
   - `IOS_TEST_DEVICE_IDENTIFIER_UUID` - unique identifier for the test device.
 Create new identifier with `uuidgen`.
   - `IOS_TEST_DEVICE_UDID` - the iOS device's UDID.
+  - `PARTNER_API_TOKEN` - secret token for partner API.
+Optional and only intended to be used in CI when running tests against staging environment.

 ## Test plans
 There are a few different test plans which are mainly to be triggered by GitHub action workflows but can also be triggered manually with Xcode: